Ereperez/raspberry-pi-docker/docs/raspberry-pi-setup.md

 # Raspberry Pi Initial Setup

 This guide prepares a fresh Raspberry Pi OS Lite (64-bit) installation for the homelab.
+Only run bootstrap-fresh-pi.sh on a freshly installed Raspberry Pi OS.

 ---